Cycling to Bishkek in Kyrgyzstan

 After crossing the Kazakh steppe in a rush, we’re finally entering a country where we could relax bit.
 Just a hundred kilometers from the border, we met some people who told us we were going to see the unexpected.
 Wild weed growing along the road, next to the border… yes, that type of weed.

-Everywhere along the road, in front of the mini-market, or the hair-salon.
+Everywhere along the road, in front of the mini-market, or the hair salon.
 It seems nobody cares.

 After sixty kilometers, we arrive to Merke, here’s the border with Kyrgyzstan.
 We get a last meal with manti (ravioli filled with minced meat and onion, steamed and then fried).
-Finally we can stop our rush against the clock, in Kyrgizstan we’ll have 60 days visa freedom.
+Finally we can stop our rush against the clock, in Kyrgyzstan we’ll have 60 days visa freedom.